-Other important categories of obstacles identified are actions by the TP to hinder/burden the switching decision by the consumer mentioned by CZ and NO, contractual obstacles which have the effect of discouraging switching, or which create disputes between the consumer and TP due to the consumer's intention to switch mentioned by CZ and PL and issues relating to the changing of SIM cards mentioned by CH and NO.
+Other important obstacles identified by NRAs include the actions by the TP to hinder/burden the switching decision by the consumer as mentioned by CZ and NO. Contractual obstacles which have the effect of discouraging switching, or which create disputes between the consumer and the TP due to the consumer's intention to switch was mentioned by CZ and PL.
+Issues relating to the changing of SIM cards was citedby CH and NO.